AbhijeetKushwaha1213/AbhijeetKushwaha1213/README.md

   A community-driven civic engagement app connecting people to solve local urban issues collaboratively.

 - 🚧 **[konnekt](https://github.com/AbhijeetKushwaha1213/kaneekt.git)**
-  _[A social-media platform where people can finf and connect of same interest]_.
+  _[A social-media platform where people can find and connect people of same interest,hobbies and mindset]_.

 ---